lllllll-llll-llllll/tomato/README.md

-tomato is a simple pomodoro app for being productive, made with autoit and so only works on windows.
+tomato is a simple program using the pomodoro technique for being productive. it is made with autoit and so only works on windows.
-let tomato tell you when to work and take breaks.
+tomato minimizes all your windows and a message box appears to inform you when to switch between working and taking a break.

 tomato.au3 - autoit source code
 tomato.ico - icon